“Succession” Season Four Review [Spoilers]

 Season four, episode three of “Succession”, in which Logan dies, is one of the best hours of television I have ever watched.
 The cascading emotions of the children, the sniping and manoeuvring of the WayStar Royco execs, it all played out perfectly.
 The next episode, which is set at the wake/board meeting, continued all this and was similarly incredible.
 With the Roys and their associates, there is never a divide between the personal and business.

-I was not shocked that Logan died this season.
-I was shocked that the writers killed him off so early in the season.
-It was an extremely bold thing for them to do, but it has not been to the detriment of the show.
-Yes, the central focus of “Succession” has gone, but a) he still dominates everything his children and former employees think about b) his absence has let others get more of the spotlight.
+It was an extremely bold thing for them to do, but it was not to the detriment of the show.
+Yes, the central focus of “Succession” went, but a) he still dominated everything that his children and former employees think about b) his absence let others get more of the spotlight.
+The performances in “Succession” season four were spectacularly good.

 “Succession” Kids Team up